20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Dominical Beach

 Dominical Beach is a long rocky beach located about an hour south of Manuel Antonio.
-Waves are large and there is a relatively large rip current, but the beach is generally pretty deserted and there are restaurants, shops and accommodations for every taste and budget.
+Waves are large and there is a relatively large rip current, so you need to be extra careful here.
+But the beach is generally quieter than some of the others on the list, yet has restaurants, shops and accommodations for every taste and budget.
 We love to eat lunch at the beachfront Tortilla Flats- which also has very basic accommodations for under $25.

 Our top 20 beaches to visit on the Costa Rica Pacific include everything from Costa Rica's cleanest beach, to the biggest party beach, and a beach whose coast is made entirely of small shells.
 There's a beach for every personality on this list! #costarica #beachlife #familytravel #traveltips #costaricatravel #tmom #beachvacation #vacation

-Even further south from Dominical is Bahia Ballena- or whale bay.
-It’s named more for its geographical structure- the bay looks like a whale tale.
-Whales can be spotted offshore here, but not year-round.
-Recently the beach has gained lots of popularity for its Instagrammable whale tail formation at low tide.
+Even further south from Dominical is Uvita – also known as Bahia Ballena or Whale Bay.
+It’s named more for its geographical structure- the bay looks like a whale tale at low tide.
+Recently the beach has gained lots of popularity for its Instagrammable whale tail feature!

-Parking is ample at whale bay, it’s located near the national park, and there are nearby restaurants and few services at the small town.
-Whale watching is August- November and December-April.
+Parking is ample at Whale Bay, it’s located near the national park, and there are nearby restaurants and few services in the small town.
+Whale watching is popular here, best from August- November and December-April.

 Best beaches in Costa Rica Drake Bay